 There are varieties of bouldering shoes for beginners right now in the market, but your first pair of bouldering shoes is what we will dive into in this article.

-Note: We scored these bouldering shoes for beginners based on sensitivity, comfort, and design.
+Note: We scored these bouldering shoes based on sensitivity, comfort, and design.

 10. Mythos Lace-up